Ailuropoda1864/personal_site/_posts/2017-08-26-append-to-csv.markdown

 title: Save Your Work as You Go
 description: some tips on saving data as you go
 ---
 When you run code that may take a while, for example, webscraping, or extracting text from many xml files, you may want to write the output to the disk as you go for various reasons.
-One is to release momery, since you are not storing everything in memory; the other one is to prevent losing all the work in case there is a power outage, internet outage, or an error is thrown on your code.
+One is to release memory, since you are not storing everything in memory; the other one is to prevent losing all the work in case there is a power outage, internet outage, or an error is thrown on your code.

 The code is very simple, but it's the mentality of saving work as you go that counts.